 This means that if they are feeling the urge to indulge in their addiction, they will instead call you or spend time with you in order to interrupt that thought or action.

-It’s important to make it well known that this is something you are comfortable with, as many addicts fear either being judged by you or feeling like they are wasting your time.
+It’s important to make it well known that this is something you are comfortable with, as many addicts fear either being judged by you or feel like they are wasting your time.

 Don’t reprimand them when they call for help; instead, show them love and support.
 An addict who is reaching out for help already know they have a problem, the last thing they want to hear is negative comments about their addiction.